linux-system-roles/test-harness/README.md

 The environment, staging or production, that will be deployed/updated depends on which git branch you have checked out.
-If you are on the staging branch (currently `staging`), then the playbook will deploy/update the staging environment.
-If you are on the production branch (currently `master`), and have explicitly set `test_harness_use_production` to `true`, then the playbook will deploy/update the production environment.
+If you are on the staging branch (currently `master`), then the playbook will deploy/update the staging environment.
+If you are on the production branch (currently `production`), and have explicitly set `test_harness_use_production` to `true`, then the playbook will deploy/update the production environment.
 You will get an error if not on one of these branches.
 You will get an error if you have uncommitted git changes (see `git status -uno --porcelain`).
 It will also change the DeploymentConfig to use the nodeSelector above, and will configure the DeploymentConfig to run as root.

 ### Installing CI System manually using OpenShift commands